 Leaky faucets can not only be annoying, but they can also cause a lot of damage and waste a lot of water.
 Over time, the constant dripping from your faucet can wear away at the metal components in the fixture, causing them to degrade and eventually break down.
 Additionally, the extra moisture around your sink or bathroom may lead to mold growth which is not only unsightly, but it’s dangerous for your health as well.

 To stop a leaky faucet, you should first locate where the source of the leak is coming from.
 Sometimes it might just be a loose seal or a worn-out washer that needs to be replaced.
 You can contact an emergency plumber and they will be able to diagnose and repair the issue, usually within a few hours.
 It’s important to take care of a leaky faucet as soon as possible, otherwise, you may be looking at much more costly repairs down the line.

 Clogged drains are one of the most common plumbing problems that homeowners face.
 When left unresolved, a clogged drain can cause water to back up and spill out onto your bathroom or kitchen floor.
 Clogs are usually caused by an accumulation of hair, soap scum, food particles, and other debris that gets stuck in the pipes over time.

 To unclog a drain you can try using an environmentally-friendly chemical cleaner or a plunger.
-If neither of these methods works, then it’s best to call a professional plumber and they will be able to diagnose what is causing the blockage and take measures to remove it.
+If neither of these methods works, then it’s best to call a professional Plumber Sydney, or one near you, and they will be able to diagnose what is causing the blockage and take measures to remove it.